Kingdom of France: Aftermath and July Monarchy

 On 9 August 1830, the Chamber of Deputies elected Louis Philippe, Duke of Orléans as "King of the French": for the first time since French Revolution, the King was designated as the ruler of the French people and not the country.
-The Bourbon white flag was substituted with the French tricolour, and a new Charter was introduced in August 1830.
+The Bourbon white flag was substituted with the French tricolour, and a new charter was introduced in August 1830.

 The conquest of Algeria continued, and new settlements were established in the Gulf of Guinea, Gabon, Madagascar, and Mayotte, while Tahiti was placed under protectorate.

 However, despite the initial reforms, Louis Philippe was little different from his predecessors.
 The old nobility was replaced by urban bourgeoisie, and the working class was excluded from voting.
 Louis Philippe appointed notable bourgeois as Prime Minister, like banker Casimir Périer, academic François Guizot, general Jean-de-Dieu Soult, and thus obtained the nickname of "Citizen King" (Roi-Citoyen).
 The July Monarchy was beset by corruption scandals and financial crisis.
 The opposition of the King was composed of Legitimists, supporting the Count of Chambord, Bourbon claimant to the throne, and of Bonapartists and Republicans, who fought against royalty and supported the principles of democracy.

 The King tried to suppress the opposition with censorship, but when the Campagne des banquets ("Banquets' Campaign") was repressed in February 1848, riots and seditions erupted in Paris and later all France, resulting in the February Revolution.
 The National Guard refused to repress the rebellion, resulting in Louis Philippe abdicating and fleeing to England.
 On 24 February 1848, the monarchy was abolished and the Second Republic was proclaimed.
-Despite later attempts to re-establish the Kingdom in the 1870s, during the Third Republic, the French monarchy has not returned.
+Despite later attempts to re-establish the Kingdom in the 1870s, during the Third Republic, the French monarchy has not restored.